yiphei/yif-AI/encoder_decoder_transformer/README.md

 ### Positional embedding substraction

 Before the output layer, positional embedding of the "next tokens" are subtracted from the latent representation.
 Again, the idea here is similar to weight tying of token embedding but for positional embedding.
 By subtracting positional embedding, you increase update frequency & magnitude of positional weights.
-When coupled with token embedding weight tying, this should improve the contrast between token and positional embedding.
+When coupled with token embedding weight tying, this should improve latent separation between token and positional embedding.

 ## Analysis/experiments